humbug/humbug/README.md

 * We use Runkit because...writing many files is the opposite of fast.
 * If a mutation falls on a line not covered by any tests, well, we don't bother running any tests.
+* Performance may, depending on the source code, be significantly impacted by timeouts.
+The default of 60s may be far too high for smaller codebases, and far too low for larger ones.
+As a rule of thumb, it shouldn't exceed the seconds needed to normally run the tests being mutated (and can be set lower).

 The result is that Humbug will trundle along at a fairly nice speed.